kodecocodes/i9t/swift-2/swift-2.markdown

 3. Type of error that this rule can throw
 4. Throw the error if validation fails

 Time to take this new rule for a spin!
+Add the following code to the playground:

 ```
 let letterSet = NSCharacterSet.letterCharacterSet()